 As we tried to make a plan to move our family to Saint Augustine, Florida, we decided that the safest and most sure way to get across the country was to camp our way there.
 Leaving from Washington in April and having to go through the mountains, we couldn’t do a tent camping trip, so we immediately started looking for a camping trailer.
 Also, having a cat with us, a trailer was the only option to suit him.

-Shopping for a Camping Trailer
+Shopping for and Buying a Camper Trailer

-We’d previously been very interested in getting a camping trailer for our family.
+We’d previously been very interested in getting a camper trailer for our family.
 We’d shopped around a lot in the past but never found the right one, and truthfully, couldn’t justify buying one.
 Well, with the need for a trailer for our pandemic road trip, we broadened our search and had success.
 Initially we looked on Craigslist and other classified to see what sort of used trailers were available, but we couldn’t find one that was in good enough condition AND in our price range.

 Eventually we found a used trailer listed through Tacoma RV and we went to look at it.
 We drive a Subaru Ascent, so our towing capacity is up to 5000 lbs.
 We found a 2014 Northland 17′ camping trailer.
 This would be perfect for our family on our pandemic road trip and long after.